BoxHen/Tetris-Game/README.md

 	and the next as an O. From the second row, going across, I defined the blocks as a S, T, and Z respectively.

-	In game, thses blocks get chosen randomly and slowly move toward the bottom of the game board.
+	In game, these blocks get chosen randomly and slowly move toward the bottom of the game board.
 In the meantime, the player is allowed to horizontally move and rotate the pieces.
-There are a couple of ways to go about this.
-One is to define the base pieces as we jsut did and simply a apply a rotation to it when needed.
-The problem here is the center of rotation for pieces i and O are not about a block but in between one.
+The player is allowed to speed up the downward motion of the block by using the DOWN arrow key or by doing a hard drop with the space bar.
+While the game is running, the player will be notified of the next incoming piece so plan your moves carefully.
+Also players may utilize the shift key to swap a piece out.
+You may use this to your advantage to replace a bad piece or make a tetris.

 	For this game, I will define each block as a 4x4.
 Not all spaces on the 4x4 will be used at one time but this space allows for rotations of different